Vijayaadhithan/querix-semantic-search/docs/architecture.md

 Marketplace-specific interpretation is not selected from `company_id` inside the planner or engine. `company.search_policy` is resolved while the tenant engine is built.
-The default policy is identity-only; a tenant policy may rewrite semantic/BM25 queries, supply soft category hints, adjust fused candidates, and add bounded reranker context.
+The default policy is identity-only; a reusable vertical policy may provide shared marketplace semantics, while a tenant policy may add only client-specific rewrites, category exceptions, candidate adjustments, or bounded reranker context.
 The policy cache key is part of the planner fingerprint.

 A tenant policy may also return a high-confidence `category_intent` for phrases whose marketplace meaning is unambiguous.
-A tenant can use this boundary for service requests such as body massage, leaking-pipe repair, and selected technician phrases.
-The resolved subcategory becomes a hard tenant-catalogue filter before vector or BM25 retrieval, while explicit equipment phrases such as `massage chair` continue through their product category.
+The resolved subcategory becomes a hard tenant-catalogue filter before vector or BM25 retrieval, while ambiguous or equipment/product phrases remain semantic.
 These inferred task/service phrases remain semantic; only literal catalogue/filter expressions can use deterministic retrieval.

+### Tenant and vertical extension model

+Catalog categories are data-driven.
+A new retail, fashion, product, or service category normally requires only that the tenant's search-ready source exposes the category and that its planner catalog is rebuilt; it does not require a new Python rule for every category.
+Tenant YAML `query_aliases` can add tenant-scoped spelling, colloquial, or transliteration hints, but aliases are soft relevance evidence and never fuzzy hard filters.

+Add code only when the category has behavior that generic catalog matching cannot safely infer, such as a service phrase that must map to a different subcategory, a domain-specific ranking adjustment, or a legacy client payload.
+Put reusable behavior in `src/verticals/<vertical>/`, and keep client-only exceptions in `src/tenants/<tenant>/`.
+This lets multiple tenants share a marketplace vertical without copying one client's rules into the common search engine.

 ## Ranking and failure behavior